 Here we use makeDepGraph to build dependency graphs of the BioC and CRAN packages.
 Each dependency graph is a graphNEL instance.
 The outedges of a given node list its direct dependencies (as shown for package annotate).
-The node attribute "size" gives the size of the package in megabytes (only if RCurl is available).
+The node attribute "size" gives the size of the package in megabytes when the dosize argument is TRUE (this is the default).
+Obtaining the size of packages requires the RCurl package and can be time consuming for large repositories since a seprate HTTP request must be made for each package.
+In the examples below, we set dosize=FALSE to speed the computations.